 What is above the line?

-In addition to its budgetary relationship, above the line also denotes the roles on a film crew which provide guidance or leadership on the creative side of a film, while below the line represents the more technical roles.
+In addition to its budgetary relationship, above the line also denotes the roles on a film crew which provide guidance or leadership on the creative side.
+Likewise, below the line represents the more technical roles.

 - Above the line positions denote certain roles on a film crew

-- Above the line credits are standard across most film productions
+- Above the line credits are standard across most productions

-To learn more about the corresponding term and the differences of below the line vs above the line, be sure to read our article What Does Below the Line Mean?
+If there above the line personnel, there must be below the line personnel, right?
+To learn more about the corresponding term and the differences of below the line vs above the line, read on with What Does Below the Line Mean?

 Above the line vs below the line